paularah/waggle-AST/README.md

     output_code_list.append(construct)
 ```

 We could write some more custom logic in the conditionals here, but it already begins to become clear that logic is convoluted, and its almost impossible to account for all the edge cases.
 Seeing that replace text matching is bound to fail here, we then turn to a more powerful way of matching text - regular expressions.
 Regex is an excellent tool for working with complex strings.
 ```
 ```
-Regex already begins to fail here, in the process of converting, we have to make

-Seeing how is it impossible for us to insert a wide range of custom conditionals depending on the scenario we encounter while parsing the source code, it becomes clear that regex is insufficient to accomplish this task and the complexities it involves and also handle it at scale.
-Looking at the approach so far, we can still make some optimizations to how we store and access data(what a construct translates to) rather than hardcoding it directly into our logic.
+Trying to parse the sourcedoe with regular expressions was quite initimidating and a quick google search shows a well documented pattern of people failing to parse strings with complex and recursive structures(see the appendix for references to this).
+As the name implies, regular expressions are designed for parsing regular languages.
+A regular language is something that can be interpreted with a finite-state machine(Olsson, 2019).
+Programming languages and mark up languages are not regular languages and this cannot be parsed with regular expressions.
+Seeing how is it impossible for us to insert a wide range of custom conditionals depending on the scenario we encounter while parsing the source code, it becomes clear that regex is insufficiently sophisticated to accomplish this task and also handle it at scale.

+Looking back at the approach so far, we can still make some optimizations to how we store and access data(what a construct translates to) rather than hardcoding it directly into our logic making it easier to work with.
 Considering that we might be working with a source code of arbitrary size, we need a way to store how the different constructs map to each other in the two programming languages to enable us to search faster.
 A data structure suitable for this task should allow us to easily search for the equivalent of a construct.
-The most ideal option in this scenario would be a hast table-based data structure.
+The most ideal option in this scenario would be a hash table-based data structure.
 This can be a map, dictionary, or object.
 We can then map the equivalent construct in a way similar to this below.

 ```javascript
 {
   'def': 'function'